gomri15/testing-infra-example/README.md

 ## Overview

-The **DropIt Testing Framework** is a robust and scalable automation framework designed for UI and API testing.
+The **Example Testing Framework** is a robust and scalable automation framework designed for UI and API testing.
 It leverages Playwright for browser automation and APIRequestContext for API testing, enabling comprehensive end-to-end test coverage.
 The framework is built for maintainability, reusability, and test isolation, making it ideal for dynamic, large-scale applications.

 ---